Oxford Mediation Steering Committee Member

 - 1986 – 1989.
 Group industrial relations advisor for the Premier Group of companies.

 - 1982 – 1984.
 Senior professional officer for the Institute for Industrial Relations.

 Felicity trains extensively in conflict management and dispute resolution processes and skills.
 She is a lead member of the CEDR training faculty and also trains commercial mediators in South Africa.
 She trains extensively for the International Labour Organisation.

 Felicity has a Masters Degree in Industrial Relations from the University of Warwick (1985); and from the University of the Witwatersrand she has a BA Honours (1981), a Certificate Programme in Industrial Relations (1984) and a Higher Diploma in Labour Law (2003).
 She was top student in both the Certificate and Diploma courses and passed both with distinction.

-Felicity recently co-authored book on commercial mediation in South Africa - Commercial Mediation : a user's guide Juta 2012, and in 1997 she co-authored the book Labour Dispute Resolution published by Juta (revised in 2008).
+Felicity recently co-authored a book on commercial mediation in South Africa – Commercial Mediation : a user’s guide Juta 2012, and in 1997 she co-authored the book Labour Dispute Resolution published by Juta (revised in 2008).
 She was a contributor to the book Dispute Resolution (published by Juta in 1993).
 In 2007 she authored the publication Handbook on Alternative Labour Dispute Resolution for the International Labour Organisation.